joagre/ratatoskr/ideas/r.md

   the creation of supervisor jobs, which can start and restart children jobs should they unexpectedly fail.

-### Functional and Immutable
+### Functional and immutable

- * Satie is a pure functional programming language with native persistent datatypes in its core.
-All data is immutable and the persistent datatypes have been custom built to efficiently handle large amount of data.
-There are limits to Satie's purity though.
-No monads.
+* Satie is a pure functional programming language featuring native persistent datatypes at its core.
+All data within Satie is immutable, and the persistent datatypes are custom-built to handle large amounts of data efficiently.
+However, there are limits to Satie's purity; no monads.

+### A fusion of application and scripting language capabilities

- * Satie tries to be a balanced blend between a fully fledged application language and a script language for reasons given above.
-This shines through in its choice of semantics, syntax, type system, object-orientation support and more.
+* Satie aims to strike a balance between a fully-fledged application language and a scripting language, as highlighted by the reasons mentioned above.
+This is evident in its choice of semantics, syntax, type system, support for object-orientation, and other aspects.

+### Dynamically typed with type inference capabilities

- * Satie is dynamically typed and comes with a small set of basic types (`bool`, `int`, `flot`, `char`, `function`, `job` and `enum`) and composite types (`string`, `tuple`, `list`, `map` and `struct`).
-The compiler uses Hindley–Milner type inference to deduce the types of variables, expressions and functions.
-Semantic and syntactic care has been taken to make it feasible to add a gradual type system later on.
+* Satie is dynamically typed and offers a concise set of basic and composite types.
+Its compiler employs Hindley-Milner type inference to deduce the types of variables, expressions, and functions.

+* Semantic and syntactic considerations have been made to facilitate the future addition of a gradual type system.

- * Satie's dynamic type system relies on a Garbage Collect (GC) mechanism that takes great care to do garbage collection on a job basis.
-All to avoid the GC mechanism becoming a stop-the-world activity.
+* Satie's dynamic type system utilizes a Garbage Collection (GC) mechanism that is carefully designed to perform garbage collection on a job basis.
+This approach is intended to prevent the GC process from becoming a "stop-the-world" activity.

- * Satie is a small language and should be easy to learn.
-It has a clean, regular and minimalist syntax adhering to the school of curly braces languages, i.e. it uses well known reserved words, syntax and scoping rules.
-The element of least surprise has been a leading principle but in Satie everything is an expression, i.e. no statements to be seen (and no semicolons).
-Because of this certain syntactical constructs may seem unorthodox even though they represent a regular and consistent syntax.
-The syntax of the D and Erlang programming language have been heavy influencers when applicable and another leading principle has been to make the syntax familiar and easy on the eye, but you have to be the judge on that.
-Satie reserves 25 keywords and sports few operators and the complete syntax is formally defined as a PEG grammar in appendix B.
+### A streamlined syntax using curly braces

+* Satie, as a compact language, features a clean, regular, and minimalist syntax that aligns with the tradition of curly braces languages.
+This includes the use of well-known reserved words, syntax conventions, and scoping rules.

+* The principle of least surprise has been a guiding factor in Satie's development.
+However, in Satie, everything is an expression; there are no statements (and consequently, no semicolons).
+Due to this designchoice, certain syntactic constructs might appear unorthodox, yet they embody a regular and consistent syntax.

+* The syntax of the D and Erlang programming languages has heavily influenced Satie's design where applicable.
+Another key principle has been to create a syntax that is both familiar and visually appealing, though ultimately, you'll be the judge of that.
+Satie uses only a few keywords and has an even smaller set of operators.
+The complete syntax is formally defined as a Parsing Expression Grammar (PEG) in Appendix B.

+### Pattern matching in its core

- * Satie has pattern matching in its core and the `=` operator is actually all about pattern matching rather than assignment (*there must not be mutable updates*).
-Everything can be matched and taken apart with the help of a pattern matching in combination with the `=` operator.
-Pattern matching is also used by the `switch` expression and the `receive` expression also uses pattern matching to do selective receive on messages in a job's mailbox.
+* Satie incorporates pattern matching as a fundamental feature, with the `=` operator primarily serving pattern matching rather than traditional assignment (emphasizing the absence of mutable updates).
+Essentially, everything can be matched and deconstructed using pattern matching in conjunction with the = operator.

- * Satie is implemented using a custom built VM consisting of a multi-core and time slicing job scheduler running multiple instances (one for each job) of a custom built register machine.
-The VM and its scheduler has a small memory footprint and each job startedinitially only allocates 1KB for its heap and stack (program code excluded).
-The VM is standalone and has few dependencies making it easy to port to restricted targets.
+* Pattern matching is also employed by the `switch` expression in Satie.
+Furthermore, the `receive` expression utilizes pattern matching to perform selective reception of messages in a job's mailbox.

+### A custom-built Virtual Machine (VM)

+* Satie operates on a custom-built virtual machine (VM), which includes a multi-core and time-slicing job scheduler.
+This scheduler runs multiple instances, one for each job, of a custom-built register machine.

+* The Virtual Machine (VM) and its scheduler are designed to have a small memory footprint.
+Each job, when initially started, allocates 1KB for its heap and stack (excluding the program code).

+* The VM is standalone and has minimal dependencies, making it easily portable to systems with restricted capabilities.

+### Encapsulation/Object-orientation

- * Great care has been taken to add a purely functional and encapsulating `struct` definition.
-It makes it possible group member variables and member functions using well known C++/Java member modifiers such as `public`,  `private`, `const` and `this` references and more.
+* Considerable effort has been invested in introducing a purely functional and encapsulating `struct` definition.
+This allows for the grouping of member variables and functions using familiar C++/Java member modifiers such as `public`, `private`, and `const`, as well as `this` references and more.

-Many things are by design not a part of Satie:
+Many features are intentionally excluded from Satie by design, including:

  * Pointers
  * Type specifications